sans-sehgal/Transaction-Services/README.md

 6. Alternatively, the appliocation can also be run using the `.jar` file: `java -jar ./target/CodeScreen_ikfrumbg-1.0.0.jar`

 ## Design considerations

-I decided to build this application as a RESTful API using Spring Boot for the following reasons:

-- Spring Boot provides a lightweight and easy-to-use framework for building Java-based web applications.
-- Using Spring Boot allows for rapid development and easy integration with other Spring modules and libraries.

 ### Event Sourcing